 Innovation is not new to the Springfield Museums.
 From their earliest beginnings, the Museums have served as a vibrant center of educational opportunity and offered a window on cultures from around the globe.
 The extraordinary scope of the collections, nearly three million objects and documents, range from Chinese ceramics, American and European art, dinosaur fossils, Middle Eastern rugs, historic photographs and manuscripts, Medieval panel paintings, and Native American baskets to technological inventions that changed America.
 Our unique campus of four museums also includes the Dr. Seuss National Memorial Sculpture Garden, a series of larger than life-size bronze sculptures that grace our beautifully landscaped grounds.
 In addition to our permanent exhibition galleries, we offer a continuous array of special exhibitions and programs throughout the year.

-In 2017 we will open a fifth attraction, The Amazing World of Dr. Seuss Museum to honor Ted’s Springfield legacy and provide visitors of all ages with insights to his creative genius.
+In 2017 we opened a fifth attraction, The Amazing World of Dr. Seuss Museum to honor Ted’s Springfield legacy and provide visitors of all ages with insights to his creative genius.
 There is so much in store for the future, and whether you are a visitor, member or donor we hope you will join us on our incredible journey!

 Kay Simpson, President

 The Springfield Museums inspire exploration of our connections to art, history and science through outstanding collections, exhibitions and programs.